-The programme will be operated on a full-time basis and on part-time and from 2010 on a distance education mode.
+The programme will be operated on a full-time basis on a distance education mode.

 The award of the degree is subject to satisfactory completion of the practical attachment as well as the attachment report.

 C.1.7 ADMISSION REQUIREMENT